mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-groups.md

 ### Managing Group Company role

-Groups are shown into the [Identities portal](/development_suite/identity-and-access-management/manage-identities.md) inside the Company Overview.
+All identity roles are managed from the [Identities portal](/development_suite/identity-and-access-management/manage-identities.md), which is specifically dedicated to the governance of roles and accesses to the resources of the Company.

 As a result, the Company role of a group can be modified not only from the Groups section, but also from the Identities portal: to do so, simply click on the edit button for the desired group row and select the new role.